tralamazza/rapleaf-proxy/Readme.md

-# Proxy and Webservice application for RapLeaf API
+# Starts with a simple idea...

+  This proxy allows me to implement a simple idea on top of RafLeaf's API: add the... (dramatic pause)... time dimension!.
+Put simply, I want to ask things about the past, present and future (scary!).
+Data evolves, people move, get old, kids etc. The possibilities are really cool.

+## Components

  I wrote this app primarily to learn more about [mongodb](http://www.mongodb.org), [node.js](http://nodejs.org), [rapleaf's API](https://www.rapleaf.com/developers/api_docs/personalization/direct) and [webservice.js](https://github.com/marak/webservice.js).
-This proxy allows me to implement a simple idea on top of RafLeaf's API: add the time dimension.
-Manipulating historical data allows us to ask things like "who changed country in the last year" or "list me recent graduates", the (weird) list of possibilities goes on.

-## Proxy
+### Proxy server

-  Implemented using node-http-proxy, this proxy is a http <-> https proxy.
-If you require a https proxy server make sure you have a certificate key par before changing the source code.
-  Every successful response gets recorded on a mongodb database, which is later queried by our webservice layer.
+  Implemented using [node-http-proxy](https://github.com/nodejitsu/node-http-proxy), this simple proxy relays HTTP messages by default.
+Every successful request is recorded on a mongodb database, which is later queried by our webservice module.

-## Webservice.js
+### Webservice

   A dead simple webservice.js based implementation.
-This node module provides a free dynamic documentation page which can be accessed via browser at `http://localhost:8080/docs`.
+This module provides a free dynamic documentation page which can be accessed via browser at `http://localhost:8080/docs`.
+You can run each method directly on your browser.

-## MongoDB
+### MongoDB

-  Honestly I could have used about anything to store this data.
-I chose mongo out of curiosity and because it has builtin MapReduce (check `lib/module.js` for fields_count).
+  Honestly I could have used just about anything to store this data.
+I chose mongodb out of curiosity, plus it has MapReduce builtin (check `lib/module.js` for the *fields_count* function).

 ## Installation

-  Github is more like a backup to me, but if you insist here is how you get this thing running:
+  This pet project is obviously NOT production ready, if you want to try it out please follow the following steps:

   * Install mongodb (default settings)
-  * Get this project source code and go to its folder
+  * `git clone git://github.com/tralamazza/rapleaf-proxy.git`
+  * `cd rapleaf-proxy`
   * Install the dependencies `npm install -d`
   * Run `node app.js` and start making rapleaf calls to your http://localhost:8081
-  * Open your browser at http://localhost:8080
+  * Point your browser to http://localhost:8080/docs

+## License

+See LICENSE